 Indeed, the skin plays many important roles in the health and well-being of your pet, which is why skin conditions should be taken seriously.
-Pet skin problems are one of the most common reasons pets visit the veterinarian and, while many are easier to treat and manage, others can be more difficult to diagnose and require treatment plans that are more involved.
+Pet skin problems, including irritation and inflammation, are one of the most common reasons pets visit the veterinarian and, while many are easier to treat and manage, others can be more difficult to diagnose and require treatment plans that are more involved.

 Skin Problems We Commonly See

 - Allergies – Environmental, flea, and food allergies tend to manifest as skin problems in pets.
 An allergic pet may lick his or her paws excessively, paw at the face or ears, or have itchy, swollen skin.
 Your veterinarian can help you determine the source of your pet’s allergies and develop a plan for treatment.

 - Parasites – Fleas and skin mites are common causes of itchy skin.
 If a pet is allergic to flea saliva, even one bite can set off a cascade of allergy symptoms.
 Flea prevention is crucial in the fight against skin problems caused by fleas, lice, and other external parasites.